 Dr Philip Cook’s current research focuses on two topics: the moral and political status of children; and contractualism in moral and political philosophy.
-His work on children includes interests in education, schooling, and social justice; and children’s entitlement to vote.
+His work on children includes interests in education, schooling, and social justice; children’s entitlement to vote; and child-labour.
 He has long-standing interests in the social contract tradition, and is especially interested in questions of inclusion and exclusion in contractualist theories.
 He has published in journals such as Utilitas, and Political Studies, and is Editor-in-Chief of the journal Res Publica.

 Dr Elizabeth Cripps is the author of Climate Change and the Moral Agent: Individual Duties in an Interdependent World (Oxford University Press, 2014).
 A former British Academy Postdoctoral Fellow, she specialises in climate change justice and ethics and has published on collective responsibility and individual duties, population and justice, and duties to non-human animals.
 Her latest work combines questions of climate duties and of parental obligations.
 Before taking up an academic career, she was a journalist for the Financial Times Group.

 Professor Tim Hayward is known internationally for his contribution to the debate on human rights and global and environmental justice.
 He has published a number of highly-regarded papers and monographs, including Constitutional Environmental Rights (Oxford University Press, 2005) and is especially well known for developing the notion of ecological space in political theory.
 View Tim’s recent publications.
 At the University of Edinburgh he is Director of the Just World Institute.